 Somali refugee to share story of survival and hope

-The Canadian Museum for Human Rights and Ca'Fro (Caribbean-African) Arts & Entertainment present a day of education and entertainment on Saturday to celebrate Black History Month.
+The Canadian Museum for Human Rights and Ca'Fro (Caribbean-African) Arts & Entertainment - will open in a new tab present a day of education and entertainment on Saturday to celebrate Black History Month.
 All events are free and open to the general public.